Do the Greatest good for the greatest number - in the shortest amount of time.

 Cost: $30

-click on 'Register for CERT training'
+click on 'Register for CERT training'scroll down and complete the form

 in the first box, select the class date '9/13'